Research and resources

 Reduced care needs | Reablement practices can reduce the need for more intensive care while promoting mental and physical wellbeing. |

-Staying home longer | Research shows these approaches help people with dementia remain in their own homes for extended periods. |
+Staying home longer | Research shows these approaches help people with dementia remain in their own homes for longer and delay transistion to residential care. |

 References